kobayash1/kobayash1.github.io/_posts/2014-06-03-how-the-terminal-saved-the-day.md

       grep -r 'F' *
      {% endraw %}

-It returned over 600 lines.
-Most of them garbage.
+It returned over 600 lines, most of them garbage.
 But shortly into the results, I found an intriguing line:

      {% raw %}
       assets/css/style.css:    content:"F"